A History of Teen Mom's Most Enduring Couple, Tyler & Catelynn

 Dario Alequin/INFphoto.com

-Nine years ago, the odd weren't exactly in Catelynn Lowell and Tyler Baltierra's favor.
+Nine years ago, the odds weren't exactly in Catelynn Lowell and Tyler Baltierra's favor.

 Catelynn, who described her mom April as "pretty unpredictable," had lived in 13 different houses since she was born in 1992.
 Tyler's dad, Butch, had been in and out of prison.
 Oh, and April and Butch, both single when they met through their kids, had ended up marrying each other, making Catelynn and Tyler step siblings.